Garden Gate Homeschool

 Jenn Fletcher

 Jenn is an educator, wildlife conservationist, artist, and homeschooling mother.
 She has a fine arts degree, and is also professionally trained and certified in areas of early childhood education, environmental education, CPR & first aid, sustainability and conservation, and zoonoses & wildlife handling.
 She currently balances her time between homeschooling her own child, working in the art & science fields, volunteering in her community, and road-tripping the US.
-Jenn also has a passion for herptofauna (reptiles and amphibians), and has worked in wildlife research (permitted) with loggerhead sea turtles, a variety of freshwater turtles, diamondback terrapins, salamanders, and frogs.
+Jenn also has a passion for herpetofauna (reptiles and amphibians), and has worked in wildlife research (permitted) with loggerhead sea turtles, a variety of freshwater turtles, diamondback terrapins, salamanders, and frogs.
 She loves bringing her real-world experiences into the classroom in fun and engaging ways.

 Victoria believes that old world skills still hold incredible importance in the modern world.
 She is a long time student of primitive survival skills with a passion for teaching children, which began with her first job as a youth martial arts instructor, where she nurtured confidence and self discipline as well as fostered the discovery of the inherent joy of motion.